 Among nootropic stack examples, another great stack idea is one related to brain health in general.
 Maintaining baseline is vitally important to a biohacker.
 Remember that turning food into energy is one of the most important tasks of metabolism and is closely tied into our energy levels and vitality.
 The brain is the central processing unit for the body and uses more energy than any other physical system.
 Therefore, feeding the brain and taking care of its energy metabolism tasks is important.

 Energy is extracted from ATP with food metabolism.
 This process, however, result in the production of free radicals.
 Free radicals are a type of toxins that can damage the cells of your body and brain and impact their overall functioning.
-Free radicals are also a culprit as far as the cause of tissue damage, cancer and certain types of cognitive decline including Alzheimer’s and Parkinson’s.
+Free radicals have also been identified as a culprit as far as the cause of tissue damage, cancer and certain types of cognitive decline including Alzheimer’s and Parkinson’s.
 Antioxidants should be the first line of defense against free radical damage.

 Due to the intense energy demands of the brain’s metabolism it needs extra antioxidant protection.
 Oxidation can result in neural tissue damage after slowly accumulating over time.
 Antioxidants may help slow down, prevent and in some cases even reverse the damage done by these nefarious toxins.
 Even before supplementation, healthy diet is of the utmost importance.
 One excellent source of dietary antioxidants includes vegetables containing polyphenols.
 As far as antioxidants go, polyphenols are one of the top categories.